SSDP Organizational Objectives

 Strengthening the Network

-- We will provide meaningful resources and support to our international chapter network and seek out opportunities to empower international SSDP chapters within the SSDP network.
+- We will provide meaningful, region-specific resources and support to our international chapter network and seek out opportunities to empower international SSDP chapters within the SSDP network.

 - We — staff and members — will collaborate with allies from across the political spectrum and non-drug policy reform groups to spread our message of reform.